PSPP Syntax: Examples and Notes

 A new PSPP program can be created using using File->New->Syntax which opens an empty Syntax Editor window where commands can be entered and executed.
 The Run menu executes the commands in the window, either all code in the Editor or the selected code.
 Files should be saved if they will be used later.

 Many dialogs in psppire include a "Paste" button.
-Clicking it opens the Syntax editor (if not already open) and inserts the syntax corresponding to the dialog choices.
-This is a quick way to learn PSPP syntax and to refine or extend the generated commands.
+Clicking it opens the Syntax editor (if not already open) and inserts the commands from the dialog.
 Files should be saved if further work is planned.

 Opening Existing Files

 To Open Existing .sps files, use File->Open.
-The dialog displays PSPP data files and .sps syntax files by default.
-To display only syntax files, choose Syntax Files (*sps) from the filter menu in the lower right.
+The dialog displays PSPP data files and .sps command files by default.
+To display only command files, choose Syntax Files (*sps) from the filter menu in the lower right.
+Navigate to other directories if necessary to find your files.

-Creating a new syntax file via File->Open, requires an empty .sps file to exist beforehand; otherwise, File->New->Syntax, is simpler.
+Creating a new command file via File->Open, requires an empty .sps file to exist beforehand; otherwise, File->New->Syntax, is simpler.

 PSPP syntax uses commands terminated by periods.
 Commands may span multiple lines.
 Comments begin with an asterisk (*) or may be written as block comments enclosed in /* and */.
 Most data management and analysis operations can be expressed in this format, whether run from the command line or from psppire’s Syntax Editor.

-With these basics in place, the following example demostrates data processing in PSPP using the command‑line pspp.
-The same syntax can be copied into psppire’s Syntax Editor window and executed there.
-DATA LIST FREE does not appear in psppire’s pull‑down menus; psppire provides no GUI menu item for this command, but it can still be entered and executed in the Syntax Editor.
+The following example demonstrates data processing in PSPP using the command‑line pspp.
+The same commands can be copied into psppire’s Syntax Editor window and executed there via the Run menu.
+DATA LIST FREE does not appear in psppire’s pull‑down menus, but it can still be entered and executed in the Syntax Editor.

-If there are issues reading the data with DATA LIST FREE, such as bad formats, the only reliable method to read the data is to apply formats for all variables on the DATA LIST FREE line.
+If there are issues reading the data with DATA LIST FREE, such as bad formats assigned, the only reliable method to read the data is to apply formats for all variables on the DATA LIST FREE line.

 * Read simple space‑delimited data.